Thank you for considering contributing! There are many ways you can help.

 - executor-k8s: Kubernetes implementation

-The object models provide the definition of the data that is stored in data stores.
+The object models provide the definition of the data that is saved in datastores (analogous to databases).
 This is done in two parts:

 A datastore implementation is used as the interface between the API and a data storage mechanism.
 There are several implementations written in node around a common interface.

-An scm implementation is used as the interface between the API and an scm.
-There are several implementations written in node around a common interface.
+An SCM implementation is used as the interface between the API and an SCM.
+There are several implementations written in nodejs around a common interface.

 - scm-base: Common interface